Posted July 18, 2019

 In the first installment of this series, we will explore the different threat actor groups that target the energy sector.

-With heavily automated and loosely protected processes, networks, and organizations, the energy sector is easily vulnerable to attack.
-Couple this with low investments in digital risk management, and one of the US’s top 16 critical infrastructures is at huge risk for attack.
+With heavily automated and loosely protected processes, networks, and organizations, the energy sector is easily vulnerable to attack..
+There are various types of threat actors who deploy targeted attacks against the energy sector, each with their own ulterior motives.
+Couple this with low investments in digital risk management, one of the US’s top 16 critical infrastructures is at huge risk.

 Advanced Persistent Threat (APTs) Actors